erew123/alltalk_tts/README.md

    DeepSpeed on Windows machines will be installed as standard.
 Linux machines have other requirements which are detailed within the setup utility and on this page.

+   Please read the `🟩 Other installation notes` (also additional voices are available there).

    Finetuning has other installation requirements so please read any instructions in the setup utility and refer back here to this page for detailed instructions.<br><br>
 </details>

 ## 🟩 Manual Installation - As part of Text generation web UI
-On Mac's or if you wish to perform a manual installation, please expand the below.
+On Mac's or if you wish to perform a manual installation.
+Click to expand the correct section below:
 <details>
-	<summary>(Click to expand) MANUAL INSTALLATION - Text-Generation-webui</summary><br>
+	<summary>MANUAL INSTALLATION - Text-Generation-webui</summary><br>

 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)